Damage Caused by Hard Tap Water

 Water becomes “hard” by moving through soil and rock and holding small, dissolved amounts of minerals in its solution.
 Calcium and magnesium are the two most common minerals dissolved into “hard” water.
 Water’s “hardness” increases as the calcium and magnesium content within it increases.
 This is because the degree of hardness in water is correlated with the multivalent cations dissolved.

 Water is involved in so many household chores and appliances that it is incredibly inconvenient when hard water makes things needlessly more difficult.
 Hard water affects your dishwashing, laundry, bathing, and many other everyday activities.
+Make sure you look for the following indications of hard water in your home.

 When hard water encounters soap, the dissolved minerals combine with the soap and form soap curds.
 Soap curds are less effective during dishwashing, so an excessive amount of soap is used to achieve satisfactory cleaning.
 Similarly, certain synthetic detergents don’t have their desired effect when combined with hard water because the hardness inactivates the detergent’s primary ingredient.
 Using too much soap or detergent causes dishes to have spotting or a soapy film when dry.